Pallaveechaubey/mongodb-doc/README.md

  ## MongoDB Architecture

- Sure, let's break down each component of MongoDB architecture in simple terms:

 ### Database:
 Think of a database as a big container where you can store different sets of information.
 It's like a folder on your computer where you keep files related to a specific topic.
 In MongoDB, a database is where you organize your collections.